tom-seddon/b2/README.md

 # b2

 A cross-platform BBC Micro emulator.
-Play your old BBC games on your Windows/Linux PC or macOS computer.
+Use your Windows/Linux PC or macOS computer to play your old BBC games or develop new BBC software.

-# Alpha

-It's still early days for this project, but it ought to be at least somewhat usable as-is.

 If you have feedback, please add it to the
 [b2 GitHub issues page](https://github.com/tom-seddon/b2/issues).